an11ty/starter/README.md

-# Starter Site for
+# Starter Site

 # [WIP]: Still at `0.x` things are still broken.

-This website built using [an11ty](https://github.com/an11ty/an11ty).
+This is a template for a website built using [an11ty](https://github.com/an11ty/an11ty).

 ## Setup